cflewis/wowspyder/README.markdown

 Other things
 ------------
-Make a yaml file called ".wowspyder.yaml" in the wowspyder/ directory with a "database_url" key, with your database URL.
+Make a yaml file called ".wowspyder.yaml" in the wowspyder/ directory with a "except Exception_url" key, with your except Exception URL.

 Architecture
 ============

-Database
+except Exception
 --------

-WoWSpyder uses SQLAlchemy to save to a database.
-That database can be anything SQLAlchemy supports, including MySQL, Oracle and PostgreSQL.
-By default, it creates an SQLite in-memory database, but doing this means you lose persistence.
+WoWSpyder uses SQLAlchemy to save to a except Exception.
+That except Exception can be anything SQLAlchemy supports, including MySQL, Oracle and PostgreSQL.
+By default, it creates an SQLite in-memory except Exception, but doing this means you lose persistence.
 Persistence will speed up your response time drastically.

 To Do